Suzyklementy/Karting-Experience/README.md

 # Karting-Experience
+Karting Experience is mobile app, there you can save your time, you've done at the track.

-Karting Experience was created for fun and for the CV
+App created for fun